InfraCodeOps/10-infra-module-lab/README.md

-# Lab 7 - Modules
+# Lab - Terraform Modules

 This is the starter lab structure for Lab 7.
 Your job is the complete the missing code in the following files: